Wei1234c/Broccoli/notebooks/demo/Broccoli_readme_en.md

 ![Broccoli](https://raw.githubusercontent.com/Wei1234c/Broccoli/master/jpgs/Broccoli_cluster_cover.gif)

 ## [Motivation and Goal]
 - Building cluster with Raspberry Pi
   - For those who like DIY, it is very interesting to create a cluster.
-With the appearance of [Raspberry Pi](https://www.raspberrypi.org/), the cost of building a cluster is drastically reduced and many [examples](https://www.google.com.tw/search?q=raspberry+pi+cluster&tbm=isch&tbo=u&source=univ&sa=X&ved=0ahUKEwiTuYuw4qDaAhWMgLwKHXaMCNkQsAQIUA&biw=1543&bih=732) of using the Raspberry Pi to create clusters can be found on the Internet .
+With the appearance of [Raspberry Pi](https://www.raspberrypi.org/), the cost of building a cluster is drastically reduced and many [examples](https://www.google.com.tw/search?q=raspberry+pi+cluster&tbm=isch&tbo=u&source=univ&sa=X&ved=0ahUKEwiTuYuw4qDaAhWMgLwKHXaMCNkQsAQIUA&biw=1543&bih=732) of using the Raspberry Pi to create clusters can be found on the Internet.
 - Relationship between cost and quantity
   - However, at present, a Raspberry Pi 3 still requires USD 35 or more, if you can build a cluster with a smaller machine, such as [ESP32](https://en.wikipedia.org/wiki/ESP32), so the cost of each node only requires USD 7 or so.
 Under the same budget, the lower the cost of a single node is, the more nodes can be, and it will be more ideal for some purposes.
 - The importance of software
   - There are many existing communication and software platforms, such as Kafka, Dask, Ipython Parallel, Celery, MQTT, etc., which can be used as a mechanism for communication and integration between cluster and distributed systems.
 There are many common design patterns, for example: controller/master/broker corresponds to nodes/workers/clients, the message queue and message-passing mechanism, and the structure of producer/queue/consumer or publisher/topic/subscriber.
 With these all combined, it is possible to build an elastic and robust computing platform for distributed/parallel operations.
 [Celery](http://www.celeryproject.org/) is one of the famous examples.
 - Principles and Processes of Celery
   - Celery operates in a producer/queue/consumer paradigm.
 It follows the [AMQP](https://www.amqp.org/) protocol and can be used with some suites (eg RabbitMQ, Redis...)
 The function of providing task queues is described in detail in the [Celery documents](http://docs.celeryproject.org/en/latest/getting-started/index.html).
 Also refer to [this]( Https://www.vinta.com.br/blog/2017/celery-overview-archtecture-and-how-it-works/) Easy-to-understand articles.
 - Canvas is one of the cores of Celery
   - Celery provides a sub-modules called [Canvas](http://docs.celeryproject.org/en/latest/userguide/canvas.html).
 Through Canvas it's easy to organize tasks into workflow and dispatch it to workers for processing all at once.
 The client only needs to wait for the final results.
 - project goal:
   - Therefore, the goal of this project is set as: Create a package, with which we can use pattern similar to Celery Canvas on the client side and dispatch tasks to the ESP32 cluster for processing.

 ## [Features]
 - Lower costs
   - With ESP32 as a hardware platform, the cost of construction is lower.
 - Symmetrical architecture
   - ESP32 cluster is symmetrical in its architecture
     - Each node actually has its own task queue and also plays as both broker and worker.
     - Each node can dispatch tasks to other ESP32 workers in the cluster.
 - Multi-brokers
   - The reason is the same as above.
 Each ESP32 node is actually a combination of broker + task queue + worker.
 - Dynamic deployment of functions
   - We can package functions that need to be executed in a module.py file and dynamically deploy the module to each node in the cluster via the network.
 Workers can then perform new functions.
 - Support functions and instructions similar to Canvas
   - Support mechanisms similar to Celery Canvas to organize tasks.

 ### Some Canvas functionalities: